 Most of us rely on occasional, often coincidental connections with our peers for the insights that could make all the difference.
 Conversely business owners who regularly integrate the experiences of their successful industry peers into their decision making process will certainly outpace those who simply set goals and hope for the best.

 When we make better decisions we get better results.
 Business success is the result of continuously making better, more informed decisions.
-The best decisions are those made in collaboration with people whose success we respect and whose opinions we trust.
+When it comes to finding and using the keys to business success, the best decisions are those made in collaboration with people whose success we respect and whose opinions we trust.

-It is our mission to offer a broad perspective on the challenges business owners face as well as their solutions.
+It is our mission to offer a broad perspective, keys to business success, of the challenges business owners face as well as their solutions.

 I really hope you find the time you spend here worthwhile (productive), that you will follow me on Twitter and share your opinion about what you find here with your social media followers and contacts.

-Your future will be the result of the decisions you are making and the actions you are taking today.
+Your future keys to business success will be the result of the decisions you are making and the actions you are taking today.

 All The Best!